 NatureScapes is the most comprehensive, longest running online resource for nature photographers.
-As the sole designer for over 9 years, I developed the brand by designing the company’s entire online experience.
+As the sole designer for 9 years, I developed the brand by designing the company’s entire online experience.
 The different design facets include website design, eCommerce, customer experience, email marketing, SEO, and analytics.
-Working on many different design problems presented the opportunity to not only improve the overall user experience for customers and clients, but also increase organic traffic, revenue, trust, and customer loyalty.
+Working on many different design problems presented the opportunity to not only improve the overall user experience for customers and clients, but also increase trust, organic traffic, revenue, and customer loyalty.

-Version 1.0 of the store went live with only the basics in place and the goal of making continuous improvements.
+Version 1.0 of the store went live with only the basics in place and the goal of making improvements.
 After launch, I observed patterns to determine what to strengthen first to improve important areas like navigation, conversion rate, and organic traffic.

 When writing content for store product pages and categories I always perform keyword and competitor research to determine action that helps customers.
 Volume, opportunity, and difficulty are all considered.

 To improve user flow, I researched to learn how customers were using the website.
 I also wanted to understand how big box stores and direct competitors were organizing similar categories, presenting products, and how they compared.